 DRINK – YOUR CHOICES AND SPECIAL DIETARY REQUIREMENTS

-We are mindful of the needs of some of our visitors to the festival and for the first time this year we have selected several unfined beers that are vegan friendly.
+We are mindful of the needs of some of our visitors to the festival and for the first time in 2018 we selected several unfined beers that are vegan friendly.

 We have also been asked about gluten free beers.
 The beers at the festival are all cask real ales and by their very nature brewed using barley, wheat or other similar base product.
 Unfortunately all of these ingredients are unsuitable for people with a gluten intolerance or allergy.